alexjohnives/skyguide/README.md

 -   Credit to all the artists whose creative content features on this site, permission has been asked and granted for our collaborations and creative product to be documented here.

+PlaguedoctorJed, whose real name is still unknown, agreed for his artwork to be used.

+The [Sky Fandom and Wiki pages](https://sky-children-of-the-light.fandom.com/wiki/Sky:_Children_of_the_Light_Wiki) were an invaluable resource and again permission was given for them to be referenced in the development of this website.

 # Acknowledgements

 -   Thank you to my tutor Reuben Ferrante for his feedback, knowledge and positive guidance.

-Also
+-   Thank you to tutor support at Code Institute.
+There are some very talented and knowledgable people there and their guidance has been invaluable.

--   Thanks to Dr Lindsey Smith for all the cups of tea put my way while working.
+-   Thanks to Dr Lindsey Smith for all the cups of tea put my way while working and continuing to share Canada lockdown life with me!